 Introduction to Psychotherapy – Drs.
-Alicia Rojas and Rita Morales (7 sessions) – This class will introduce interns to the common factors underlining all kinds of psychotherapy, including alliance, setting the frame, and attending to affect.
+Alicia Rojas and Hannah Alter (7 sessions) – This class will introduce interns to the common factors underlining all kinds of psychotherapy, including alliance, setting the frame, and attending to affect.

 Psychopharmacology 1 – Chief Residents (8 sessions) – This course offers the first-year resident an introduction to the basics of psychopharmacology, such as how to choose medications, dosing, assessment of side effects, and relevant laboratory tests.

 Teaching Medical Students– Dr. Janis Cutler (1 session) – Dr. Cutler, who is the Director of Medical Student Education, will introduce PGY1s to techniques for teaching the medical students with whom they will be working.

 Urgent Psychiatry – Drs.
 Ryan Lawrence (2 sessions) – This course provides an introduction to the important skills for managing psychiatric emergencies and crisis situations.
 It includes an introduction to decision making regarding the pharmacologic management of acutely agitated patients.